 System of delivery of information, education and motivational impact strategies directed toward target groups in given communities is presented.

-Prerequisite: BAC 201 ↔ Lecture: 3 hours
+Prerequisite: BAC 201 \(\right) Lecture: 3 hours

-BAC 296 0.5-4 credits Special Topics in Addictions Counseling
+BAC 296♦ Special Topics in Addictions Counseling

 Specials topics in the area of Addictions Counseling, which may vary from semester to semester, are provided.
 Additional information will be available during registration.
 Course may be repeated up to a maximum of three times (one or two, depending on the specific needs of the program) when content is different, but only a maximum of (or up to) three hours (or less), depending on the specific needs of the program can be used to meet graduation requirements.

 Lecture: 0.5-4 hours Laboratory: 0-8 hours (course fee required)

-Biological Sciences
+Biological Sciences Courses

-BIS 100∻ General Biology
+BIS 100♦ General Biology

-Survey the life functions and associated structures at the cellular level, plus the study of interactions between biological populations and the environment. (for non-science majors) Lecture: 2 hours IAI: L1 900L Laboratory: 4 hours
+Survey the life functions and associated structures at the cellular level, plus the study of interactions between biological populations and the environment. (for non-science majors)